nwokee/CSC-463-Chatbot/README.md

 **Overview Section - Instructions:**

 1. Navigate to the Instructions Section
-2. Enter bot instructions into the respective window from `Instructions.txt`
+2. Enter bot instructions into the respective window from `Agent Prompt.txt`
 3. The Instructions are the base prompt for every interaction and give the Agent its identity:
    - Overall Role
    - Tone and Behavior